-Residential Treatment.
+Facility Treatment and Care.
 These facilities provide comprehensive care in a completely sober environment that allows those in recovery to escape their normal environmental triggers and focus completely on learning to develop and maintain substance abstinence.
 Programs vary but may include:

 - Individual, group, and family therapy.

-Alternative therapies such as:
+- Alternative or less traditional therapies such as:

 - Art and recreation therapy.

 - Yoga and fitness classes.

 - Healthy and balanced nutrition.

 The length of stay can vary greatly from person to person and usually depends upon the severity of the addiction.